 for students of all levels.
 In March 2020 they released their album ‘Klezmer from the New World’, and have just published their first tune book, the Klezmer Playbook.

-Susi Evans lives in London and studied classical clarinet at the Royal Academy of Music.
-She has been playing klezmer and Balkan music since 2001 and performs worldwide with her bands She’Koyokh
+Susi Evans lives in London and Hannover and studied classical clarinet at the Royal Academy of Music.
+She has been playing klezmer and Balkan music since 2001 and performs worldwide with her

-and the London Klezmer Quartet.
+bands She’Koyokh and the London Klezmer Quartet.
 She is regarded as one of Europe’s top klezmer clarinettists as well as performing on accordion and calling for Yiddish dances.
-She also dedicates her time to
+She also dedicates

 Szilvia Csaranko lives in Hannover and is a qualified cultural educator, accordionist and pianist.
 After completing her classical piano training she shifted her artistic focus to researching and